Kaiser Permanente drug coverage

 - Moving a drug to a higher cost-sharing tier

-Kaiser Permanente Medicare Advantage plans cover both brand name drugs and generic drugs.
+Kaiser Permanente Medicare Advantage plans cover selected brand name drugs and generic drugs.
 Generic drugs have the same active-ingredient formula as a brand name drug.
 Generic drugs usually cost less than brand name drugs and are rated by the Food and Drug Administration (FDA) to be as safe and effective as brand name drugs.

 Kaiser Permanente will let you know about these changes through the Provision of Notice (PDF) (coming soon) or Explanation of Benefits, which will also detail all your pharmacy transactions and annual accumulations.